 Examples of WHEN flexibility:

-• Implement flexible scheduling, such as a shorter work week, seasonal hours or even permitting employees to customize their daily hours.
+- Implement flexible working hours, such as a shorter work week, seasonal hours or even permitting employees to customize their daily hours.
+Many organizations now use “core hours” models, where everyone is available during a set block of time, but employees choose how to arrange the rest of their day.

 Examples of HOW flexibility: